Rights Retention is a strategy supported by Open Access advocates that aims to ensure research can be shared and re-used without barriers.

 The aim is for authors (you) to retain their rights to the academic work they produce.

 In traditional publishing models, authors sign copyright transfer agreements or exclusive licenses to publishers.
-This means that the publisher holds the copyright to the work and can decide on re-use often making a profit on re-use requests.
+In both cases, this gives publishers control over what happens to the work once it is published.
+They can decide on re-use which can create a barrier to research.
+In addition, they will often monetise re-use requests.

 This is the version you usually add to SURE.